 Recommendation To Build Wealth

-Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+Sign up for a free account with Empower, the web’s #1 free wealth management tool to get a better handle on your finances.
 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool.
 You will see exactly how much you are paying in fees.
 Fees hurt returns.

 After you link all your accounts, use their Retirement Planning calculator.
 It pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.

 Definitely run your numbers to see how you’re doing.
-I’ve been using Personal Capital since 2012.
+I’ve been using Empower since 2012.
 As a result, I have seen my net worth skyrocket during this time thanks to better money management.

 I’m sharing the college grades story with my kid!